qburst/DevOps-Automations/scripts/s3object_check/README.md

    `docker run -d --name s3object-monitor-container -v /aws/credentials/path:/home/appuser/.aws/config s3object-monitor`

-   Note: Before running the container, you will need to configure the script with the appropriate S3 and SNS credentials and settings, as well as the topic ARN and region.
-You can pass the configuration settings at runtime or by modifying the script itself.
+   Note: Before building the Docker image, you will need to configure the script with the required values for variables monitor_period, check_interval, region, and topic_arn.
+The AWS credentials can be passed as shown in the above command.